sgourdas/HexGame/README.md

 ## About
 - This is a first semester assignment, by professor [P.Stamatopoulos](http://cgi.di.uoa.gr/~takis/Welcome.html), for the Department of Informatics and Telecommunications, Uoa.
+It was recommended for 2 people, but I dicided to take it on solo.